 Almost every Wednesday evening, Hogan students meet for 90-minute off-the-record discussions with entrepreneurs and other business and guest leaders.
 The lectures are held during the fall and spring terms.
 For more information, please contact Jacky Sanqui at (808) 440-4280 or email@example.com

-The April ceremony included a special presentation of the Hogan Program's Lifetime Entrepreneurial Achievement Award to Bill Spencer, President of the Hawaii Venture Capital Association and Co-Founder and CEO of Hawaii Oceanic Technology, Inc. This award was presented by Ed Hogan, Chairman of the Hogan Family Foundation and Bro.
+The April ceremony included a special presentation of the Hogan Program's Lifetime Entrepreneurial Achievement Award to David Cohen, former president of Common Cause, co-founder of the Advocacy Institute and one of the nation’s most respected public interest lobbyists.
+This award was presented by Ed Hogan, Chairman of the Hogan Family Foundation and Bro.
 Bernie Ploeger, President of Chaminade University.
-This is only the third time that the award has been given.
-Dr. Hank Wuh, CEO of Skai Ventures, was the keynote speaker.
+This is only the fourth time that the award has been given.
+David Cohen was the keynote speaker.

-The event was held in the Mystical Rose Oratory at Chaminade University and also provided an opportunity to recognize eight outstanding student-entrepreneurs.
+The event provided an opportunity to recognize eight outstanding student-entrepreneurs.
 They included:

 Every few months, we try to bring Hawaii's opinion leaders together in small closed-door discussions of important issues.
 In this way, we hope to help build a better understanding on matters that significantly impact the economic and social climate of where we live and where we conduct our business.

 The Hogan Program sponsors a job preparation workshop for the homeless, on campus, once a year in October.
 This year will be our 9th Homeless Workshop.
 There are usually about 25 participants who will spend the day with a volunteer Hogan Student, to prepare them for future employment.
 Time will be spent creating a resume, preparing for job interviews, and learning about employment resources available to them.